As a wordsmith, you already have 90% of the skills you need to start writing a blog.

 The whole process was quite easy, right?
 Now it’s time to move on to the fun part, and start customizing your blog to make it look cool and attractive.
 Let’s do it!

 The first thing to know about customizing your blog is that you shouldn’t overdo it.
-When starting out, you should mainly focus on creating amazing new content to share with your readers.
+When starting out, you should mainly focus on creating amazing new content to market to your readers.

 The pro-design part will come later.
 Trust me, over the months and years, you will change the design of your blog many times.
 So don’t sweat it and start with something simple.

-Here’s an excellent example of this kind of simple, but effective design:
+Here’s an excellent example of this kind of simple, but effective blog design:

 And here’s another one:

-You want your readers to immediately see what kind of content you’ve created over the last days and weeks.
+You want your readers to immediately see what kind of blog posts you’ve written over the last days and weeks.
 But you also want to share bits of personal information on your homepage to start building a relationship with your new fans.

-Remember, personality, and branding play a significant role in the blogging game.
+Remember, personality, and branding plays a significant role in the blogging game.

 You will need something classier and more functional than an essential WordPress theme.